travis-ci/enterprise-extras/README.md

 ### Building a new Worker AMI

-If you want to build your own AMI you can use the included `worker.json` in the `worker` directory as a template to start from.
+If you want to build your own AMI you can use the included `worker.json` in the `packer/worker` directory as a template to start from.

 Then you can build your new AMI using either: